 The spermicide sponge can be purchased over-the-counter without any prescription from most pharmacies or chemists.
 The birth control sponge is also available online.

 The cost of the contraceptive sponge can differ depending on your place of residence and from where you are purchasing it.
-For example, the prevalent brand of birth control sponge in the US is The Today Sponge which costs about $15 for a pack of three.
 But free sponges or low-priced sponges may be available at community health centres or clinics.

 It is imperative to use contraceptive sponges correctly and consistently.
 It is the only way to ascertain its effectiveness as a reliable birth control method.
 Adhering to the product instructions will help in using the sponge correctly.
 With practice, one can attain the ease to use it properly.
 If unsure about using the sponge consistently, you can always choose other methods of birth control which are comparatively easier to use and more dependable like implants or IUDs.
 In any case, using a male condom along with the sponge will provide you with the best protection against pregnancy and also STDs.